 You can also have a daily routine that allows you to improve your mental health.
 For example, you might include a session of meditation or adding mindfulness to your morning or nighttime routine.

 This helps you reduce stress and can help with mental health issues like anxiety or depression.
+You may even want to create a Calm Corner or Emotional Escape Room in your home to have a special setting for your own mental health wellbeing.

 Remember that your mental health can decline rapidly if you aren’t careful; in addition to adding activities that help improve your emotional wellness, consider seeing a therapist on a routine basis, if necessary.